The different types of vision

 Common signs:

-> Difficulty reading signs from a distance,
+> Difficulty reading signs in the distance,

-> Squint to see better,
+> Squinting to see better,

-> Get closer to screens or books,
+> Moving closer to screens or books,

 Correction:

-> Glasses or Contact Lenses ,
+> Glasses or Contact Lenses,

 > Refractive surgery (such as LASIK) in some cases.

-Hyperopia: seeing far away, but not near
+Hyperopia: seeing far away, but not up close

 Hyperopia is the opposite of myopia.
 The eye is too short or the cornea too flat, causing the image to form behind the retina.